 Everyone knows there’s no accounting for taste.
 Your favorite food might be something your best friend won’t touch.
-How and when are tastes and dislikes for certain foods formed?
+How do we taste and when are likes or dislikes for certain foods formed?

 How do we start tasting?

 Our taste is a complex sensory impression made up of gustatory (sense of taste), olfactory (sense of smell), haptic (sense of touch) and optical impressions.
 Our sense of taste is localized on the tongue.
 In the center and at the edges of the tongue there are approximately 3,000 taste papillae, each of which holds five to ten taste buds.

 These in turn contain between 40 to 60 sensory cells.
 The sensory cells register the flavor of food, triggering a stimulus.
 This stimulus is transformed into impulses that are transported via nerve fibers to different areas of the brain.

 In children, the sense of taste develops in the following stages:

 - By the tenth week of pregnancy, the first taste buds are formed.
 A few weeks later, the taste buds begin to communicate with the nerves of the unborn child.
 The embryo already has early taste impressions and sensations.

 - Newborns can already distinguish between different sugar concentrations, so scientists assume an innate human preference for sweet things.
 One thing all newborns have in common: They initially reject anything that is sour, salty or bitter.
 The American scientist Paul Rozin even speaks of the “evolution of disgust” meant to guide us away from foods that are unsafe, because there is nothing sweet in the world that is also poisonous.

 - Around four months children can also perceive salty tastes.

 - At the age of three, the formation of the taste organs and their networking with the nervous system have been completed.
 So children can experience the full spectrum of flavor sensations at this age.